 One of the most important parts in a comprehensive eye exam is your patient health history.
 This information will alert your doctor to any conditions that should be monitored closely, such as an allergy to any medications, current or family history of systemic or eye pathology that could be affecting your vision or eye health.

 Visual acuity is a measurement of your vision using an eye chart.
 In this test, the patient is seated at a standard distance and is asked to read letters or symbols of various sizes, which get smaller as you move down the chart.
-The results are the familiar ratio of 20/20, 20/40 etc. which is a comparison of your vision compared to the average person with good vision, which is typically 20/20.
+The results are the familiar ratio of 20/20, 20/40, etc. This is a comparison of your vision compared to the average person with good vision, which is typically 20/20.

 Most people that have had an eye examination remember the refraction as the part of the examination.
 The doctor asks, “Which lens is clearer or better—lens one or lens two, or do they appear about the same?”
 The ophthalmic technician or doctor will refract your vision using a phoropter, a device that contains hundreds of combination of lenses, to determine any possible refractive error such as nearsightedness, farsightedness, astigmatism, or presbyopia.

 The slit lamp is an instrument that allows the doctor to examine the internal and external parts of the eye in detail, such as the conjunctiva, iris, lens, cornea, retina and the optic nerve.
 A slit lamp test enables the doctor to evaluate the eyes for signs of normal aging and eye pathologies, such as conjunctivitis, cataracts, macular degeneration or retinal detachment.
 Early diagnosis and treatment of eye diseases are essential for preventing vision loss.

 Tonometry is a test to detect glaucoma by measuring the pressure inside your eye or IOP (intraocular pressure).
 Glaucoma can cause vision loss and even blindness if the IOP in the eye is too high and damages the optic nerve.
 Prior to doing this test, the doctor will numb the eyes before gently applanating (putting pressure on) the patient’s cornea to measure the pressure in the eye.